 Gallup New Deal Art

-Currently, Gallup’s collection of New Deal architecture, Spanish Colonial-style tinwork, oak furniture, murals, prints, western American paintings, and Native art (156 objects in total) is housed in six different locations which are not all publicly accessible.
-Through a multi-faceted, interpretive, and highly interactive website, gallupARTS hopes to restore the legacy of the New Deal, unifying the collection, making it widely available as an unparalleled artistic and historical resource, and using it to promote community building.
+Currently, Gallup’s collection of New Deal architecture, Spanish Colonial-style tinwork, oak furniture, murals, prints, western American paintings, and Native art (123 objects in total) is housed in six different locations which are not all publicly accessible.
+Through a multi-faceted, interpretive, and highly interactive website, gallupARTS is working to restore the legacy of the New Deal, unifying the collection, making it widely available as an unparalleled artistic and historical resource, and using it to promote community building.

 In 2018, gallupARTS received a $30,000 Digital Projects for the Public “Discovery” grant from the National Endowment for the Humanities (NEH) to plan the Gallup New Deal Art Virtual Museum.